 Cover Up | Bikini Top & Bottom | Hat | Dress | Tote | Bracelet | Sunglasses | Tank | Leggings | Shoes | Sandals

 Once you’ve decided what to wear, it’s time to build your packing list for Dominican Republic.
 Make sure you include these essentials.

 - 1-2 cover ups or rompers

 - 3 bottoms: skirt, shorts or cropped pants, leggings

 - 1 rain jacket

-- Accessories (straw hats, sunglasses, colorful jewelry, etc.)
+- Accessories (straw hat, sunglasses, colorful jewelry, etc.)

 If you’re spending a lot of time at the resorts and wandering town, dresses will be your best friend and a reliable pick for what to wear in the Dominican Republic.
 They provide adequate coverage but still provide some reprise from the stifling heat.
-Bring one or two incredibly loose, maxi dresses.
+Look for airy styles such as the linen dress shown above.

 Accessories might be one of the most important categories for your trip.
 Due to the blazing sun and lack of serious wind, a hat will be necessary to shelter your face.
 Sunglasses are also incredibly important so bring one or two pairs.